 If you are considering the next step for your loved one, we encourage you to connect with us and schedule a tour.
 It would be our pleasure to share the experience of StoneyBrook Suites with you.
 During your time here, we will be happy to answer any questions.
 We understand that this is a family journey and we want to give you peace of mind and help simplify things during this transition.
 “Our Joy is in Serving You.”

-StoneyBrook Suites Assisted Living is proud to announce their involvement with Build Dakota Scholarship and Lake Area Technical Institute.
-They have awarded a local individual a scholarship towards her upcoming enrollment in the Practical Nursing program at Lake Area Technical Institute.
+StoneyBrook Suites Assisted Living is proud to announce our involvement with Build Dakota Scholarship and Lake Area Technical Institute.
+We have awarded a local individual a scholarship towards her upcoming enrollment in the Practical Nursing program at Lake Area Technical Institute.
 Regan Schoon, from Great Plains Lutheran, has spent countless hours shadowing at Prairie Lakes Hospital that led her to her passion of pursuing the nursing field.
 Highway cleaning, prom committee and helping the disabled through Jesus Cares, are just a few of her involvements in high school.
 Regan embodies the passion, drive and commitment that mirrors the same attributes of the culture that is StoneyBrook Suites.
-With StoneyBrook’s five locations, they have full and part-time nursing that get to know their residents one-on-one.
-Their nurses are an integral part and what makes their facilities run.
-StoneyBrook is anxious to watch Regan grow with her degree and will welcome her onboard their team upon college graduation.
+With our five locations, we have full and part-time nursing that get to know our residents one-on-one.
+Our nurses are an integral part.
+Below are the pictures from the awards banquet at LATI with our VP: Beth Reynolds, Regan Schoon and our Administrator in Watertown: Casey Adolphsen

 Pick Your Location